miahuynhh/portfolio/fibonacci-age-web-app/README.md

 The source files include functions to recursively generate a Fibonacci number with speed, defensive checks on user input and tests for the application, as well as front-end components.

+Completed for Homework 1 for Autumn 2023 UW CSE 331 - Software Design & Implementation.

 ## Languages:
 TypeScript, JSX, HTML, CSS